DJHotLettuce/DIRC/README.md

 The theory behind this project is that a human managed web directory can serve as the basis for higher quality search engines.
 Help is needed in order to scale up the list of websites so any submissions or suggestions are greatly appreciated

-## Structure

-The directory is made up of csv files which contain the website entries.
-The csv files represent different categories of websites, such as 'blogs', 'food brands', etc.

 ## Contributing

 There are 2 ways to contribute links to the directory.
-1. Create a pull request here on the repository
+1. Create a pull request here on the repository.
+Then add an entry to 'Directory/iri.ini' file according to the guidelines list below.
 2. Submit links using the form at https://dirc.link/contact.php

 ## Submission Guidelines